51-year-old missing paddler rescued after being found 1 mile offshore of Maui

-HONOLULU (KHON2) — A 51-year-old woman who went missing Thursday night was found by rescuers about a mile off shore in the Ukumehame area of Maui almost 12 hours after she reportedly disappeared.
+HONOLULU (KHON2) — A 51-year-old woman who went missing Thursday night was found by rescuers about a mile off shore in the Ukumehame Beach Park of Maui almost 12 hours after she reportedly disappeared.

 Calls for the missing woman came in at around 8 p.m. on Aug.
-5. Reports indicated that she was paddle boarding in the Olowalu area that evening.
+5. Reports indicated that she was paddle boarding at Olowalu Beach that evening.
 Maui firefighters launched a search on land and sea throughout the night and with the assistance of the United States Coast Guard managed to find the woman at 7:40 a.m.
 Friday.

 Get Hawaii’s latest morning news delivered to your inbox, sign up for News 2 You